Construction Sub-Contract (Fixed Price, No Retention)

-This Construction Sub-Contract (Fixed Price, Without Retention) can be used by a builder to appoint any kind of construction sub-contractor, such as a plumber, electrician, plasterer, bricklayer etc. The Agreement is suitable for all
+This Construction Sub-Contract (Fixed Price, No Retention) can be used by a builder to appoint any kind of construction sub-contractor, such as a plumber, electrician, plasterer, bricklayer etc. The Agreement is suitable for all small scale construction projects.

 This construction sub-contract now includes General Data Protection Regulation (GDPR)-compliant clauses (see under “Clause 9” below).

-The Agreement provides for a one-off payment to be made on completion of the works.
+The Agreement provides for a fixed price for the job, with payments to be made in instalments on the submission of invoices by the Sub-Contractor.
 There are no retention provisions.
 If a retention is required, please use one of our With Retention templates.

 Clause 1 contains definitions.
 Brief details of the Main Contract need to be given.
 A description of the sub-contract Works should be inserted in the Schedule.

 Clause 2 covers engagement of the Sub-Contractor.
 This clause confirms the self-employed status of the Sub-Contractor and refers to the Construction Industry Scheme (CIS).
 This is a HM Revenue & Customs scheme that governs how contractors in the construction industry must handle payments to their subcontractors.
 Further information can be found at https://www.gov.uk/topic/business-tax/construction-industry-scheme.